 Using OKR data from previous OKR cycles to refine future processes, you can create a positive feedback loop to better tackle OKRs in the long run.

 Cultivate data-driven decisions

 Given increasingly intelligent competitors, being data-driven is no longer a luxury — it’s a necessity.
-When tracking OKRs, employees can use OKR data as a springboard for data-driven decision-making.
+When monitoring your OKRs, employees can use OKR data as a springboard for data-driven decision-making.
 This can hone your company’s strategic direction, cultivate analytics agility, and save costs, helping you thrive amidst today’s business challenges.

 Want to set your organization up for success with OKR tracking?
 We’ve got you covered.
-Here are the five best practices for tracking your OKRs:
+Here are the five best practices for how to track OKRs:

 - Ensure transparency around general OKR information

 - Create a regular OKR tracking cadence with check-in meetings

 - Establish percentage benchmarks and scoring for KRs